Finnyke/BullsAndCows/README.md

 Each turn player tries to guess the secret number.
 The guess is then evaluated by giving an amount of matching digits following next rule:

- - If digit in a guessed number is in the same position as in the secret number, it is considered a "bull";
+ - If a digit in a guessed number is in the same position as in the secret number, it is considered a "bull";
  - If it is in different position, it is considered a "cow".

 The amounts of "bulls" and "cows" are presented to the player afterwards.